-- To provide competitive total remuneration potential, designed to attract, retain, motivate and reward employees to deliver outstanding investment and operational performance. - To promote sound and effective risk management. - To ensure remuneration if linked to investment, business and personal performance measured over the short, medium and long term.

-- To be aligned with business strategy, objectives, values and the long term interests of Hermes and its clients. - To differentiate and reward high performance and to proactively manage poor performance. - To deliver reward programmes which are transparent, simple to administer and affordable to the business. - To deliver compensation and benefit strategies which have the oversight and approval of our Remuneration Committee.
+- To be aligned with business strategy, objectives, values and the long-term interests of Hermes and its clients as reflected in the Hermes Pledge. - To provide competitive total remuneration potential, designed to attract, retain, motivate and reward employees to deliver outstanding investment and operational performance. - To promote sound and effective risk management. - To ensure remuneration is linked to investment, business and personal performance measured over the short, medium and long term. - To differentiate and reward high performance and to proactively manage poor performance. - To deliver reward programmes which are transparent, simple to administer and affordable to the business. - To deliver compensation and benefit strategies which have the oversight and approval of our Remuneration Committee.